IBM/cobol-is-fun/my-first-program/README.md

 There's a bunch of other DD statements coded in our compile job that are required by the COBOL compiler.
 Without these the compiler won't be able to run.

 ## Understanding the Supplied COBOL
+The best way to understand how this program is used is to listed to [Jeff's video](https://developer.ibm.com/technologies/cobol/videos/intro-to-cobol-write-your-first-program).

 Now let's take a look at the supplied COBOL application.
 A COBOL application is broken into divisions; you can see our code contains four divisions:
 1. Identification Divison - where we give our program a name (program-id) and indicate who wrote it.
 1. Environment Division - we use this division to detail information about the files we are going to be using in the application.